Charity elections

 Charities on the ballot

-The three charities on the ballot this year are the Malaria Consortium Seasonal Malaria Chemoprevention (SMC) Programme, the Animal Charity Evaluators (ACE) Recommended Charity Fund, and the Lead Exposure Elimination Project.
-A $50 donation to the Malaria Consortium, for instance, can protect 7 children from malaria during a high-risk season.
+The three charities on the ballot this year are the Against Malaria Foundation, The Humane League (Corporate Animal Welfare Campaigns), and the GiveWell All Grants Fund.
+A $50 donation to the Against Malaria Foundation, for instance, can deliver 10 bednets to protect those living in malaria-stricken areas from infected mosquitos.

 The charities are selected for their effectiveness and to promote critical thinking, empathy, and meaningful conversations among high school students.
 All of the charities have been designated as highly effective by independent charity evaluators such as GiveWell and ACE, except for occasional cases such as when an independent charity evaluator itself is listed on the ballot.
 Students use the research and discussion process to determine which charity will receive their vote.